wfnuser/burrow/README.md

 # burrow
-A Distributed Cache Implementation for Golang
+A Distributed Cache Library for Golang.